kurtosis-tech/kardinal-playground/README.md

      ```
    - Open the URL provided by the command above in your browser
    - Observe the current structure of the production environment
+   - Note: If you're having trouble viewing Kiali, refer to the "Screenshots" section at the end of this README to see what the production environment should look like

 4. 🔧 Set up the dev flow:
    ```